JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/exopite-multifilter/README.txt

 2. Multiple taxomonies as filter selected, thumbnail with title and ming effect.

 == Changelog ==

+= 20180509 - 2018-05-09 =
+* Improvement: First display meta then title
+* Fixed: Do not display meta list if empty

 = 20180223 - 2018-02-23 =
 * Added: order, orderby and meta_key